webloft/mysql-native/ABOUT_PREPARED_V2.md

 Why these problems?
 -------------------

-I believe, for the most part, these issues are ultimately symptomatic of the Prepared abstraction not accurately matching the reality.
+I think, for the most part, these issues are ultimately symptomatic of the Prepared abstraction not accurately matching the reality.
 Thus, it needs high-level rethinking: